 What’s the deal here?

 Have you ever had a blinding flash of clarity about a better life or a better world?
-A moment that set your heart to burning for something more?
-It can start something big, and it can start with a moment in a movie.
+A moment where you thought, “Hey, maybe there’s life before death”?
+It can change you, and it can start with a moment in a movie.

 That’s what is about: finding life through film.
 Whether a film is old or new, we turn things around: We spend less time critiquing a film and more time asking if the film can critique us.
 With any film, we: